Challenge Cup: Venues

-During the first round right through to the quarter finals the cup is hosted at the stadium of the team who has been drawn at home.
+During the first round right through to the quarter-finals the cup is hosted at the stadium of the team who has been drawn at home.
 The semi finals are hosted at neutral venues so there is no advantage for the home team.

-In the event of a draw in the final a replay will be played at a neutral venue somewhere else.
-The final is played at Wembley traditionally and was first played there in 1928–29 season.
-Before, the final had been held in different neutral venues, including Leeds, Huddersfield, Manchester, Wigan, Salford and Rochdale.
+The final is played at Wembley traditionally, having first been played there in 1929.
+Before, the final had been held in different neutral venues, mostly in the north of England.
 The first Challenge Cup final was held at Headingley, Leeds between Batley and St. Helens in front of a crowd of 13,492.